gachon-CCLab/gachon-CCLab.github.io/docs/FedOps-Aggregation-method/How-use-FedMAP.md

 **Start the actual server:**

 {: .highlight }
-💡

-Click Start FL Server button  to prepare the command to run the FL server. you can then see log below says FL server created.
+💡Click Start FL Server button  to prepare the command to run the FL server. you can then see log below says FL server created.